 Liz’s grip tightened on his hand.
 “We’re adults, Austin.
 We share your bed all of the time.
 What makes tonight any different?”
 Her raised-brow expression challenged him.

-Her hand abandoned his, travelling to his left pectoral, her fingers rubbing over the inked image of a Yorkshire terrier and the name, Tulu, stenciled in cursive script across his heart—the very place his fur friend would forever remain.
+Her hand abandoned his, traveling to his left pectoral, her fingers rubbing over the inked image of a Yorkshire Terrier and the name, Tulu, stenciled in cursive script across his heart—the very place his fur friend would forever remain.
 “A memorial for your dog.
 That’s really sweet.”